tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: in the end scene, the hedgehog places the sword before Burt's feet and kneels?
 	- DONE: also update hedgehog key trade to place key in Burt's hand
 	- DONE: highlight in Moat description how east or west off the drawbridge will lead to a fall into the moat
-- INPROC: "beginner's mind" testing
+- DONE: "beginner's mind" testing
 	- DONE: text updates
 	- DONE: verbs in alphabetical order
 	- DONE: When in antechamber and 'x portcullis', pary comes before attack?? => solved
-	- TBD: should have a warning for 'eat biscuits'
+	- DONE: should have a warning for 'eat biscuits' => with issues... grrr... see 3.7.2 to-dos
+- TBD: submit final version of 3.68 - procedural code parity achieved!!

 ##########################